RWNowak/RWNowak/README.md

-Currently studying, specializing in front-end development
+# Hi

+- 2nd year Information Technology & Econometry student

+- 🌱 Currently focusing on learning Web Development (Javascript + React)

-Background in translation and content-writing
+- Background in translation and content-writing

+Reach me at rwojciechnowak@gmail.com

 <!--
 **RWNowak/RWNowak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.